Skip to Content

 Wear a Wet or Frozen Neck Gaiter

-Those of us who hike frequently are familiar with neck gaiters and buffs.
+Those of us who hike are likely familiar with neck gaiters and buffs.
 These are tubes of material that are useful as sun or wind protection, but when wet they can act as a fairly significant cooling agent.

 Wet the neck gaiter or buff to the degree that you have to wring it out.
 Either wear it like that or place it in the fridge or freezer for a while and then put it around your neck.